 “I felt any other massive thing become happening to me – to get used to.
 I just desired to be regular.”

-That determination noticed him have some “fun” with specific hairstyles, along with a mohawk, a shaven head with beard stimulated through TV show Breaking Bad, and one with an asymmetrical factor.
+That determination noticed him have some “fun” with specific hairstyles, a mohawk, a shaven head with a beard stimulated through the TV show Breaking Bad, and one with an asymmetrical factor.

-However, hair loss bobbing up from illness or treatment changed into nevertheless a taboo among men.
+However, hair loss bobbing up from illness or treatment became taboo among men.

 “Even though guys don’t communicate approximately it, that says lots approximately how guys are dealing with it, which is not nice,” he stated.